-There’s isn’t a cut and dry, yes or no answer here because there are so many variables to consider.
+There isn’t a cut-and-dry, yes or no answer here because there are so many variables to consider.
 What is the current threat level on the military base?
 Is the base under some sort of military exercise?
 What are the local conditions?

 In other words, what may be fine one day, won’t be fine the next and so forth and so on.